Concrete Cow howto

 People will only come to your games day if they know about it.
 You need to put the word out, and continue to put it out.

 The first thing is to write an announcement for your mini-con.
 Post it to some website somewhere.
-Then, post the announcement to every mailing list and BBS you can think of.
+Then, post the announcement to every forum and social media outlet you can think of.
 See the 'Want to know more' section of the Concrete Cow announcement for some pointers.
-Every time you have some news, or even if you don't, post an update to the BBSs to keep the event fresh in people's minds.
+Every time you have some news, or even if you don't, post an update to the forums to keep the event fresh in people's minds.

 Tell all your gaming friends to tell all their gaming friends about the con.
 Make sure they're all coming.